 Olive Cook had an enormous capacity for friendship, as the hundreds of cards in her papers attest, and although she had no children herself, she was clearly a great favourite with those of her many friends.
 There was a special affinity with the photographer James Ravilious (1939-1999, son of Eric Ravilious).
 The English Eye (2007), a book of his work records: ‘Olive Cook often looked after James Ravilious during his mother’s illness, and remained a close friend, “almost a godmother” after Tirzah Garwood’s death ’.

 Olive died on 2 May 2002, aged 90.
 Newnham College held a memorial celebration for Olive’s life in October 2002.
-An article about her in the Cambridge Evening News, published in December 2002, may be viewed on the right, and a PDF downloadable version of it is available here.
+An article about her in the Cambridge Evening News, published in December 2002 is shown on the left.
+Linked here is a PDF downloadable version of this Cambridge Evening News article on Olive Cook.

 Olive Cook was a remarkable woman.
 She was passionate, intelligent, forthright, dedicated and disciplined, and unless this sounds unduly serious, enormously interesting and fun to be with.
 She was also a traditionalist, not to say conservative, and a self-confessed elitist.

 In notes for a lecture at Denman College in the 1960s she dismisses Jackson Pollock, suggesting that some people may find release in his scrawls, but it ‘has nothing whatsoever to do with the art of painting as we have always known it.
 It is a different sort of activity and should be recognised as such.’
 She concluded the lecture with an appeal to her audience: ‘It is not from the so-called progressive painters of our day with their complete rejection of all the technique and tradition built up over 500 years that a new movement will derive nourishment, but from the enthusiasm and conviction of our amateurs.’